villasv/aws-airflow-stack/README.md

-There's also an EFS shared directory mounted at at `/mnt/efs`, which can be useful for staging files potentially used by workers on different machines and other syncrhonization scenarios commonly found in ETL/Big Data applications.
+There's also an EFS shared directory mounted at at `/mnt/efs`, which can be useful for staging files potentially used by workers on different machines and other synchronization scenarios commonly found in ETL/Big Data applications.
 It facilitates migrating legacy workloads not ready for running on distributed workers.